-Wrongful Death vs Neglect in Nursing Home Abuse Cases
+Wrongful Death vs Severe Neglect in Nursing Home Abuse Cases

 Nursing home neglect is defined as substandard care that causes harm to the nursing home resident.
 Neglect in a nursing home is a serious problem that typically involves one or more of the following: